laravel/docs/authentication.md

 #### Path Customization

 When a user is successfully authenticated, they will be redirected to the `/home` URI.
-You can customize the post-authentication redirect location by defining a `redirectTo` property on the `LoginController`, `RegisterController`, `ResetPasswordController`, and `VerificationController`:
+You can customize the post-authentication in the HOME constant defined in the `RouteServiceProvider` file:

-    protected $redirectTo = '/';
+    public const HOME = '/home';

 Next, you should modify the `RedirectIfAuthenticated` middleware's `handle` method to use your new URI when redirecting the user.